 A historical survey of the European music heritage from antiquity to 1750.
-Prerequisite: Successful completion of Music Theory Placement Test with a percentile score of C or above or a grade of C or above in MUS100, ENG101.
-Writing intensive course.
+Prerequisite: Successful completion of Music Theory Placement Test with a percentile score of C or above or a grade of C or above in MUS 100, ENG 101.
+A writing intensive course.
 3 credits (Fall)